glenjamin/react-hotkey/README.md

 A simple mixin for application hotkeys.

-Provide a react synthetic event
+Provides a react synthetic event to the named event handler, but only when the component is mounted.

 Install